Marilyn originally wrote on 19th July 2004. This version includes later updates:

 A year later in August 2005, Philip and Anne's friend and neighbour Lesley wrote:

 Thanks for letting us know.
-It was nice to talk to you and your daughter last year after Philip and Anne’s accident.
+It was nice to talk to you and your daughter last year after Phillip and Anne’s accident.
 I know they were very grateful for your family’s services.

 Hazle emailed Lesley privately to thank her.